KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)

-1. No image found.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-ZAPTEC.js`: Replace it with built-in fetch.
+1. Recommendation: Found `XMLHttpRequest` in file `MMM-ZAPTEC.js`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Zmanim by shmulyeng](https://github.com/shmulyeng/MMM-Zmanim)